Butecam3

 immediately

 struck by its visual potential.
-"The whole

 feeling that you were on your own in Finnegans

-Wake was very encouraging," she says.
-She took
+was very encouraging,” she says.

 Professor Tindall’s course and eventually saw the Barnard production of